apsinghdev/PopenStatus/README.md

 ## Welcome to PopenStatus!

-PopenStatus is a full-stack application with a modern TypeScript/Vite frontend and a robust backend system.
+PopenStatus is a full-stack application with a modern TypeScript/Vite frontend and a robust GO backend system.

 ## Prerequisites